Praqma/deploy2docker/README.md

 **Note:** By the time of this writing, most of the services of the above mentioned setup are migrated to Kubernetes.
 Some are still running on one docker host.

-## Use case:
-Suppose you want to deploy a docker-compose application (e.g. wordpress website, etc) - to your docker host - and also want to be able to automatically deploy any (future) changes through a CI pipeline.
-This is the use-case for these tools.

-## Assumptions:
-This tools is opinionated and is designed for specific situations.
-It assumes:
-* You are relatively small team/company, with shoe-string budget. i.e. You have one or **few** servers in your **"infrastructure"**.
-* You have dockerized apps running on a **single** (and plain) docker host/server. *Not Docker Swarm*
-* In case you have distributed multiple (dockerized) apps over multiple docker hosts/servers, each docker host is an independent docker host.
-There is no shared container network, nor any other clustering technology in place.
-* You are running these dockerized apps using **docker-compose**.
-* You are the only one managing this/these servers, and the deployment of all dockerized apps; **Or,** you may be a very small team, who are in agreement on how to handle these servers, and how to deploy apps on these servers.
-* You have a **single** git repositories location (hub/lab/your-own/etc) for all the software you are developing.
-This is true for all the close-source software you / your team may be developing.
-You will need to create a **Git Token** (with limited read-only access to your repositories) to be used by CI system of your choice, to pull the application code from your private git repositories.
-You will also use this git token from the docker server to pull the git repository to the docker server.
-If you are deploying code from open-source repositories, then this does not apply.
-* Connected to previous assumption, you are able to setup/save the same git token as "git credentials" under the home directory of user `deployer`.
-This means you trust the people in the team, who will have either access to this user, or people with `sudo` access.
-To be on the safe side, the git token has only **"read-repository"** access/permissions.
-* The **master branch** of your repositories **always contain code that is ready to deploy**.
-All other code being developed/tested/etc is in other branches.
-* You are willing to keep secrets of various docker-compose apps in a central location on the docker host, such as: `/home/containers-secrets/<repository-name>/app.env`, and that you are OK with sharing the secrets with your (small) team, or with some people from that small team.
-* All docker-compose applications will build their own images, so there is no need to pre-build images, or access private container registries.
-* And finally, you have SSH access to the docker server, as `root`.

 ## Manual steps: